schmunk42/giic/README.md

 You can use a custom [config file](https://github.com/schmunk42/yii-sakila-crud/blob/master/giic-config.php) to specify your input parameters.
 Every `action` corresponds to a click on the **Generate** button in the web-frontend.
 Just specify the model attributes as you'd have done in the web application.
 For more details follow the link in the 'Confiugration' section.

-> Note!
-This code is experimental, please **make a backup** before using it in a project.
+> Note: This code is experimental, please **make a backup** before using it in a project.
 If you find an issue, please report it [here](https://github.com/schmunk42/giic/issues).

 Resources
 ---------